Trilogy of Kings ~ An Epic Saga of Ancient Israel

 Throughout the pages of The Trilogy of Kings, the personal and spiritual struggle of Israel’s people unfolds through love, war, and intrigue, making the story relevant for today as an exciting example of the human condition.
 Together with these beloved characters, the human saga is captured, sharing their joys and sorrows, triumphs and losses.

-The Trilogy of Kings is divided into five books.
+The Trilogy of Kings is divided into three books.

 The Stone of Ebenezer – prelude to the main story, introduces the turbulent history of the Israelite/Philistine conflict